intel-lab-lkp/linux/Documentation/networking/ip-sysctl.rst

 	Default: 1024

+neigh/default/gc_interval - INTEGER
+	How often the garbage collector for neighbor entries should run.
+This value applies to the entire table, not individual entries.

+	Default: 30 seconds

+neigh/default/gc_stale_time - INTEGER
+	Determines how long a neighbor entry can remain unused before it is considered stale and eligible for garbage collection.
+Entries that have not been used for longer than this time will be removed by the garbage collector, unless they have active references, are marked as PERMANENT, or carry the NTF_EXT_LEARNED or NTF_EXT_VALIDATED flag.

+	Default: 60 seconds

 neigh/default/unres_qlen_bytes - INTEGER
 	The maximum number of bytes which may be used by packets queued for each	unresolved address by other network layers.